Lights Up Musical Theatre Schools run weekly classes as well as week long camps for Lower Mainland children and teens aged between 3 and 18 yrs old.

 Billie trained in New York before returning to Vancouver to share her passion for musical theatre with young people.

-Rebecca teaches the Starlight’s and Sparkles at the Vancouver Eastside location and is the School Director at Lights Up Metrotown location.
-Rebecca grew up in England and studied at Dolphin Dance Studios and Elliot Clarke School of excellence, one of the oldest theatre schools in the world.
-She gained her BA in Drama and Community Arts from Manchester Metropolitan University.
-Rebecca’s favorite performance opportunity was singing in Andrew Lloyd Webber and Sir Tim Rice’s Joseph and his Technicolour Dreamcoat on the Empire Theatre Liverpool.
+Rebecca has taught both starlight’s and Sparkles over the years at several Lights up locations.
+She is now the School director at our Lights up North Vancouver and Metrotown locations.
+Rebecca grew up in England and studied at Dolphin Dance studios and Elliot Clarke School of excellence, one of the oldest school’s in the world.
+She gained her BA in Drama and Community Arts from Manchester Metropolitan University and also has her early childhood education certificate.
+Rebecca’s favourite performance opportunity was singing in Andrew Lloyd Webber and Sir Tim Rice’s Joseph and his Technicolour Dreamcoat on the Empire Theatre Liverpool.

 Nate teaches drama at Lights Up North Vancouver and at most of our after school programs.
 For inspiration, he channels actor Christopher Walken.
 But when it comes to theatre, Nate isn’t only about Walken-style intensity.
 “Everything is Awesome”, from The Lego Movie, is his top choice of songs to randomly sing out loud.
 Nate once performed stand up comedy for the first time in front of some random campers.
 It’s one of the coolest performance experiences he’s ever had.